gunnihinn/chern-class-inequalities/README.md

 the given bundle and combine the result with a version of the Cauchy-Schwarz inequality.

-To do this it was necessary to work out how to express the square of the norm of a (p,p)-form on a complex vector space in terms of its traces against the Kahler form of the inner product.
+To do this we viewed the curvature form of a vector bundle as a (2,2)-form on the total space of the bundle.
+Then it was necessary to work out how to express the square of the norm of a (p,p)-form on a complex vector space in terms of its traces against the Kahler form of the inner product.
+Such an expression is well-known for a (1,1)-form but I don't think it had already been worked out for higher-degree forms.

 The next step is to try to find similar inequalities involving higher Chern classes.
 The calculations here are intimidating and we may need to